I am finally sharing the craft room storage area that I designed in the attic area on our third floor.

 Along the front, I added a metal ruler (I had to cut it a bit to get it to fit).

-Along the back, I put in an electrical strip so I can plug in a phone charger, glue gun, and anything else I may need for crafting.
+Along the back, I put in an electrical strip so that I can plug in a phone charger, glue gun, and anything else I may need for crafting.

-Here is a close up of the Elfa shelving and mesh drawers with the labels.
+Here is a close-up of the Elfa shelving and mesh drawers with the labels.

 Aren’t these drawers just amazing?